mlehotay/ier/IER-paper/IER-paper.md

 ## **A Minimal Identity Framework for Experience, Agency, and Moral Responsibility**

 **Author:** Michael Lehotay
 **Affiliation:** Independent Researcher
 **Date:** December 2025

 ---

 ## **Abstract**

-Informational Experiential Realism (IER) is a naturalistic identity framework that specifies **necessary and sufficient conditions** for experience, agency, and moral responsibility within a physically monist ontology.
+Informational Experiential Realism (IER) is a naturalistic identity framework specifying **necessary and sufficient conditions** for experience, agency, and moral responsibility in a physically monist ontology.
 IER identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous, self-regulating dynamical regime operating under coherent intrinsic constraint.

 Experience exists **if and only if** such a regime exists.
 No additional primitives—phenomenal, representational, computational, or informational—are introduced beyond physical systems, intrinsic constraint, and regime dynamics.
-Each UEF constitutes a world-for-the-system, grounding experiential pluralism under a single objective physical reality.
-Agency is derived as the system’s capacity to resolve intrinsic informational tension through its own globally integrated dynamics.
-Moral considerability attaches wherever intrinsic constraint is borne from the inside, and moral harm consists in the destabilization, fragmentation, overload, or irreversible collapse of such constraint.
+Each UEF constitutes a system-relative world, grounding experiential pluralism under a single objective physical reality.
+Agency arises from the system’s capacity to resolve intrinsic informational tension, and moral considerability applies wherever intrinsic constraint is internally sustained.
+Moral harm consists in destabilization, fragmentation, overload, or irreversible collapse of such constraint.

-This paper presents the **minimal normative core** of IER v10.5.
-All claims are derived exclusively from the identity conditions specified herein.
-Explanatory models, empirical diagnostics, and applied extensions are intentionally excluded.
+This paper presents the **minimal normative core** of IER v10.5, leaving applied models, empirical diagnostics, and extensions for future work.

 ---